firefox-devtools/debugger/README.md

 # Go to http://localhost:8000
 ```

-If you are having problems with setting breakpoints in the debugger, launch [Firefox Nightly](https://github.com/firefox-devtools/debugger/blob/master/docs/getting-setup.md#starting-firefox-nightly) instead of clicking on `Launch Firefox`.
+If you are having problems with setting breakpoints in the debugger, launch [Firefox Nightly][firefox-nightly] instead of clicking on `Launch Firefox`.

 #### Next Steps